 Passengers start leaving detained Chinese ship

-BEIJING (AP) — Passengers on Sunday began leaving a Chinese luxury cruise liner that has been stuck in South Korea for the past two days because of a legal dispute.
+BEIJING (AP) — Passengers began leaving a Chinese luxury cruise liner on Sunday that has been stuck in South Korea for the past two days because of a legal dispute.

 More than 2,300 passengers and crew members were stranded when a South Korean district court ordered the ship detained in the port of Jeju on Friday.

-Four flights set off from Beijing on Sunday to bring back the passengers, according to the microblog of Chinese tour operator HNA Cruise.
-Four chartered planes will make two trips each, which will be enough to carry all the passengers and crew, according to a woman who answered the company's emergency hotline.
+Three flights set off from Beijing on Sunday to bring back the passengers, according to the microblog of Chinese tour operator HNA Cruise.
+Four chartered planes will make two trips each, which will be enough to carry all the passengers and crew, according to a woman who answered the company’s emergency hotline.
 She gave only her surname, Zhao.